-Kaufman's Levels of Learning Evaluation is one of several learning evaluation models that builds on or reacts to Kirkpatrick’s model.
-In this blog post, find out more about the two main differences between Kaufman's learning model and Kirkpatrick's model.
+Kaufman's Levels of Learning Evaluation is one of several training evaluation models that builds on or reacts to Kirkpatrick’s model.
+This blog post explores the Kaufman method, including the two main differences that set it apart from Kirkpatrick's evaluation method.

 Kaufman's Levels | Kirkpatrick Equivalent | Kaufman Level's Explanation |